 14. Sell on CafePress

 Are you an artist?
 Do you enjoy graphic design?
 You can make money selling your designs on CafePress.
 This site makes it super easy to replicate your design on different products and make a commission when they sell.
 Spread awareness on your social profiles and you can generate some nice money on the side.
+If you want to expand beyond CafePress, consider creating a store on Etsy or other ecommerce sites as well!

 15. Be a Teacher’s Assistant